 Benzodiazepines have a dominant role for short-term, acute management of anxiety disorders in the ED (3).
 Amongst them, lorazepam is a good alternative between other BDZ for the management of anxiety disorders in the ED, considering its rapid onset of action and long lasting effect.

-Lorazepam is indicated as an adjunctive or single medication to treat undifferentiated agitation in the ED.
+Lorazepam is indicated as an adjunctive or single medication to treat undifferentiated agitation in the ED, but midazolam (IM) is considered to be the BDZ of choice to treat severe undifferentiated agitation for its faster onset of action compared with lorazepam (22).

-Some clinicians consider lorazepam as a first-line medication, usually combined with a first generation (typical) antipsychotic such as haloperidol (3).
+Historically some clinicians have considered lorazepam as a first-line medication, usually in combination with a first generation (typical) antipsychotic such as haloperidol (3), but the latest evidence shows preference for olanzapine and droperidol over haloperidol (22).

 Studies have shown lorazepam to have a similar efficacy compared with haloperidol but inferior to the combination of both (15, 21).